-Based upon the work of Internal Audit during 2016/17, the Chief Internal Auditor provided the Council with an overall opinion of adequate, with the potential for improvement being good on the arrangements for gaining assurance through the governance framework and on the controls reviewed as part of the Internal Audit programme.
+Based upon the work of Internal Audit during 2017/18, the Chief Internal Auditor provided the Council with an overall opinion of adequate, with the potential for improvement being good on the arrangements for gaining assurance through the governance framework and on the controls reviewed as part of the Internal Audit programme.

-Internal audit carried out follow up reviews in areas where a weak or poor opinion was initially given.
+During 2017/18 internal audit carried out follow up audit reviews for all recommendations made.
 This ensured that recommendations made had been implemented as agreed by management.